On the symplectic type of isomorphims of the p-torsion of elliptic curves: The morphism in the wild case

-Due to reasons that will be explained in the proof of Theorem~\ref{T:mainWilde8II}, in section we do not need to compute explicitly the image of $\gamma_E$.
-It will be enough for us to describe change of coordinates leading the model \eqref{E:usefulmodel} into a minimal model of $E/F$ with good reduction.
-More precisely, we consider change of coordinates of the form
+Due to reasons that will be explained in the proof of Theorem~\ref{T:mainWilde8II}, in this section we do not need to compute explicitly the image of $\gamma_E$.
+It will be enough for us to describe the change of coordinates leading the model \eqref{E:usefulmodel} into a minimal model of $E/F_i$ with good reduction.
+More precisely, we consider changes of coordinates of the form

 and we will prescribe the value of $(u,r,s,t)$, in terms of the standard invariants of $E$.